Online Forms: Editing

 - Allows a client to electronically sign with either their mouse or on a touchscreen device

-- Clients with difficulties can also switch to manually type their name
+- allows either clients with difficulties or prefer to just type their name instead

 Question: